Suzanne Oldweiler Family Lawyer

 Biography

-Ms. Oldweiler holds a Bachelor of Science in Business Management from the Georgia Institute of Technology, and she has served as a former President of the Georgia Tech Alumni Association’s Atlanta Intown Network, a Coach with Partners in Change, and as a Court Appointed Special Advocate with Atlanta CASA.
+Ms. Oldweiler holds a Bachelor of Science in Business Management from the Georgia Institute of Technology, and she has served as a former President of the Georgia Tech Alumni Association’s Atlanta Intown Network, as a volunteer coach with Partners in Change, and as a Court Appointed Special Advocate with Atlanta CASA.
 Ms. Oldweiler is also a finisher of the New York and Miami marathons, as well as 17 half marathons.

 Ms. Oldweiler resides in Atlanta with her husband and two daughters.